google/best/README.md

-# CCS Stats
+# BAM Error Stats
-Analysis tools for DeepConsensus CCS.
+Analysis of error types in BAM files.